 These grids are also super helpful for assisting with addition and subtraction.

-For addition you can use a double dice, add the numbers together and place the correct number of mini erasers on the number grid.
+Use this mini eraser activity for addition!
+Use a double dice (or two dice), add the numbers together and place the correct number of pizza mini erasers on the number grid.

-We love to incorporate other activities and books.
+Incorporate other activities and books with our math activities.
 These are some of our favorites with a pizza theme!

 Osmo – Pizza Co.
 Game – Ages 5-12 – Communication Skills & Mental Math – for iPad 2,4,Air,Mini, Pro Tablet (Osmo Base Included)Learning Resources Magnetic Pizza FractionsPizza Day: A Picture BookSecret Pizza Party